eosdac/eosdac-contracts/README.md

 The paramters are:

 - lockupasset(uint8_t) : defines the asset and amount required for a user to register as a candidate.
 This is the amount that will be locked up until the user calls `unregcand` in order to get the asset returned to them.
+If there are currently already registered candidates in the contract this cannot be changed to a different asset type because of introduced complexity of handling the staked amounts.
 - maxvotes(asset) : Defines the maximum number of candidates a user can vote for at any given time.
-- latestterms (string) : The hash for the current agreed terms that each member must have agreed to in order to participate in the dac actions.
 - numelected(uint16_t) : The number of candidates to elect for custodians.
-This is used for the payment amount to custodians for median amount and to set the `is_custodian` to true for the top voted accounts.
+This is used for the payment amount to custodians for median amount.
+- periodlength(uint32_t) : The length of a period in seconds.
+This is used for the scheduling of the deferred `newperiod` actions at the end of processing the current one.
+Also is used as part of the partial payment to custodians in the case of an elected custodian resigning which would also trigger a `newperiod` action.

 #### Message